chipsalliance/Caliptra/HWReleaseProcess.md

 2. A new commit will update the RTL submodule pointer to point to the HEAD of the main branch, and update the registers RDL
 3. A new **nightly release** branch will be created from the HEAD of the **main** branch in the **caliptra-sw** repo
    - Naming of the branch will indicate it is a nightly release and will have a target point release date (ci_rtl_#yyyy#mm#dd_#n)
-4. The branch will be triggered as a PR, therefore all the CI tests required to submit a PR will be executed
+4. The branch wil trigger all the CI tests required to submit a PR
 5. Upon succesfully completion of the CI tests, the branch will be merged and deleted

 ## Major Releases